baysao/nodejs-request/Readme.md

 ```

 - data - data of response.
 Contains require property 'status' and optional properties:
-    - error (if status = "error") - object of error,
+    - error (if status = "error") - object of error.
-    - data (if status = "read") - hash of data,
+    - data (if status = "read") - hash of data.
     - source_id, target_id (if status != "error"|"read") - ids of handled data.
 - response - object of response.

-Method send json to client:
+*Method send json to client:
-    - for status = "error" - error message,
+- for status = "error" - error message.
-    - for status = "read" - data,
+- for status = "read" - data.
-    - for other - object like {id: data.source_id, newid: data.target_id, status: "success"}
+- for other - object like {id: data.source_id, newid: data.target_id, status: "success"}.*

 That is it.